ComputationalRadiationPhysics/picongpu/docs/source/install/profile.rst

 **Production directory:** ``/ptmp/$USER/``

-For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`libpng, PNGwriter and libSplash <install-dependencies>` manually.
+For this profile to work, you need to download the :ref:`PIConGPU source code <install-dependencies-picongpu>` and install :ref:`libpng and PNGwriter <install-dependencies>` manually.

 .. literalinclude:: profiles/draco-mpcdf/picongpu.profile.example
    :language: bash